DrewHans555/CS370MazeCode/README.md

-# CS370MazeCode
+# PytonMazeCode
-This repository contains code written in Python for Blackburn College's Fall 2016 Artificial Intelligence class CS370.
+This repository contains code written in Python 3.3 for Blackburn College's Fall 2016 Artificial Intelligence class CS370.

 I have drastically improved the code for MazeNode.py and Maze.py so now they should be easier to work with.